tiagossa1/tiagossa1/README.md

 ---

 My name is Tiago Sá, and I work as a software developer.
-I am from Portugal and currently work at [Craftable Software](https://www.craftablesoftware.com/) in Porto.
 You can contact me through [LinkedIn](https://www.linkedin.com/in/tiagossa/)!

 ### 🍿 Hobbies